He believed Apple’s App Store was safe. Then a fake app stole his life savings in bitcoin.

 Mazankova said Trezor notified Apple about a copycat app on Feb 1.
 Apple removed the app on Feb.
 3, but it appeared again days later, according to Christodoulou, before it was removed again.

 The fake Trezor app got through the app store through a bait-and-switch, according to Apple.
 Though it was called Trezor and used the Trezor logo and colors, it represented itself as a “cryptography” app that would encrypt iPhone files and store passwords, according to Apple.
 The developer of the fake Trezor app told Apple’s review team it “is not involved in any cryptocurrency.”
-Apple approved the app on Jan.
-23, placing it in the App Store.
+Apple approved the app and it appeared in the App Store on Jan.
+22, according to mobile analytics firm Sensor Tower.

 Some time later, unbeknown to Apple, the Trezor cryptography app changed itself into a cryptocurrency wallet.
 Apple does not allow these sorts of changes, but Apple says it does not know when they occur.
 It relies on users and customers to report it when it happens, the company said.